 Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

-Paid user acquisition is a crucial part of any app growth strategy.
-So much, so that very few app developers manage to grow exponentially without investing in user acquisition.
-However, as much as it is important, for many, it can be complicated to venture into a buzzword-filled world.
+Paid user acquisition is a crucial part of any app growth strategy—so much so that very few app developers manage to grow exponentially without investing in user acquisition.
+However, as important as it is, for many, it can be complicated to venture into a buzzword-filled world.

-In this article, we will walk through the difficult land of mobile acquisition channels.
-Specifically, taking a look at those risky options out there that can easily harm your company’s growth.
+In this article, we dive into the challenging world of mobile acquisition channels.
+We’ll focus on the risky options that can quickly harm your company’s growth.

 User Acquisition: Why Paid App Marketing Activities?